 The cases relate to the general obligation imposed, in Sweden and in the UK, on providers of electronic communications services to retain communications metadata (for 6 to 12 months) for the purposes of prevention, detection or prosecution of crime (not necessarily “serious” crime).
 In the UK, the case examined the Data Retention and Investigatory Powers Act (“DRIPA”) 2014.
 DRIPA has since been replaced by the Investigatory Powers Act, which came into force in Autumn 2016.

 The Court held that the general and indiscriminate retention of traffic data and location data contravenes EU law, but Member States can use targeted retention of that data solely for the purpose of fighting serious crime.
 However, this data retention is limited to what is “strictly necessary”.
 Access by national authorities to the retained data must be subject to conditions, including prior review by an independent authority, and the data being retained within the EU.
-For Covington’s full analysis, please see the Inside Privacy blog post on this topic by Philippe Bradley-Schmieg, Joseph Jones and Gemma Nash, available here.
+For Covington’s full analysis, please see the Inside Privacy blog post on this topic, available here.

 On December 9, the Justice and Home Affairs Council meeting discussed improving law enforcement access to data and the role of communications service providers in criminal investigations.
 At the meeting, the Slovak Presidency produced a summary of responses to a September survey of Member States’ positions on law enforcement access to encrypted information (see here).
 The Member States decided against new laws on encryption and law enforcement access at this stage.
 Instead, the Member States asked the European Commission to begin a “reflection process” to find practical solutions.
 In addition, the Council proposed to give Europol more powers in accessing encrypted devices and information.
 See the Council’s press release here (page 7).